-Provides the wall mount structure to hold the awning to a coach.
+The drive arm assembly provides the wall-mount structure to hold the awning to a coach.
 It has an adjustable length to adapt the awning to different size RV models.

 Drive Head Assembly

-The part on the end of the roll tube that helps you extend and retract your awning easily, either through a spring or a motor, depending on your awning model.
+The drive head is the part on the end of the roll tube that helps you extend and retract your awning easily, either through a spring or a motor, depending on your awning model.

 - A manual awning contains a torsion spring that puts the whole roll tube under tension.
 This spring load effect must be overcome by force when opening the awning manually and creates the return force to retract the roll tube and arms to the wall when closing.